favouriro/f8-autos-backend/README.md

 | CLOUDINARY_CLOUD_NAME | Cloudinary cloud name |
 | CLOUDINARY_API_KEY | Cloudinary API key |
 | CLOUDINARY_API_SECRET | Cloudinary API secret |

+## AI Use Acknowledgement

+Generative AI was used throughout the development of this project in the following ways:

+- **Planning** — helping scope the application features
+- **Guidance** — Explanations of Django and React concepts as they were implemented, including models, serializers, ViewSets, React hooks, and JWT authentication flow
+- **Debugging** — identifying and explaining errors such as CORS misconfigurations, dependency conflicts in requirements.txt etc
+- Refinement of README